-Bristol is a great base to visit Stonehenge or explore the picturesque Cotswolds.
-The stunning Cheddar Gorge is only a 40 minute drive away.
-A day trip to the Brecon Beacons for its waterfall walk is only an hour and a half.
-Most famously, it is only 15 minutes by train to the historical Roman city of Bath, but offers significantly cheaper accommodations.
-Bristol is the best place to base your trip to the southwest UK.
+In addition to exploring the city, Bristol makes a great base for any trip to the UK’s southwest.
+It’s close to Stonehenge and the picturesque Cotswolds.
+The stunning Cheddar Gorge is only a 40-minute drive away.
+A day trip to the Welsh Brecon Beacons for its waterfall walk is only an hour and a half.
+Most famously, it is only 15 minutes by train to the historical Roman city of Bath but offers significantly cheaper accommodations.

 One of Bristol’s most defining features is the Avon Gorge which runs along the west side of the city center.
 Strapped to the top of the gorge is Isambard Brunel’s engineering marvel the Clifton Suspension Bridge.
 The bridge charges £1 for cars but is free for pedestrians and bikes.

 Overlooking the bridge is the Clifton Observatory.
-The stunning observation point is not the only attraction.
-Inside you will find one of only three camera obscuras in the UK, which is a lot of fun to have a play (£2.50).
+Head inside the observatory to find one of only three camera obscuras in the UK.
 You can also access the Giant’s Cave on the side of the Avon Gorge via a 130-step passage.
-We feel the view is better from the top, but it is relatively inexpensive at £2.50 (£4 for a combination ticket) if you want to check it out for yourself.
+We feel the view is better from the top, but it is relatively inexpensive to visit.

-The views from the top of the bridge are breathtaking.
-Afterwards, head down to the Clifton Suspension Bridge viewpoint on Brunel Lock Road at the bottom of the gorge for an even better photo of the bridge in all its glory.
+Afterwards, head down to the Clifton Suspension Bridge viewpoint on Brunel Lock Road.
+It’s at the bottom of the gorge but offers an even better photo of the bridge in all its glory.
 It’s also a perfect spot to try and catch the hot air balloons drifting over the city during Bristol’s International Balloon Fiesta (our favorite UK festival).